cdAdenutsi/LNUQNet/README.md

 To quantify predictive uncertainty, the framework employs Monte Carlo Dropout during inference, enabling probabilistic lithology predictions that can support more reliable geological interpretation.

-This repository contains the code, trained model, and sample dataset used to develop and evaluate LNUQNet.
+This repository contains the code, trained model, and datasets used to develop and evaluate LNUQNet.

 ---